789ni812/imgdescriptor/PROJECT_OVERVIEW_FOR_AI.md

 - **Static Assets**: Images in `public/imageRepository/`
 - **Read-only**: No uploads or LLM generation in production
 - **Template Usage**: Import and use templates only
+- **Tournament Content**: All LLM-generated content pre-saved and cached

 ## Key Dependencies